bloominstituteoftechnology/Sprint-Challenge--Intro-C-OS/README.md

 Name at least three things that an operating system is responsible for handling?

+-The interaction needed between the hardware and the software.
+This is taken care of so the user does not need to take hardware into account when operating their machine.
+Input/Output, storage, etc..
+-The OS is in charge of prioritizing processes for the hardware to complete in order to provide a seamless experience -The allocation of memory from the machine's RAM for these processes

 ## Challenge 2

 Write a program in C, `lsls.c`, that prints out a directory listing for the